DanyCSantana/image-file-checker/README.md

 # 🖼️ image-file-checker

-A simple Python tool to verify the presence of expected image files in a target folder and generate a report listing any missing files.
+A Python tool to verify the presence of expected image files in a target folder and generate a report listing any missing files.

 ## 📌 Description